White Americans: Social definition

-David R. Roediger argues that the construction of the white race in the United States was an effort to mentally distance slave owners from slaves.
-The process of officially being defined as white by law often came about in court disputes over pursuit of citizenship.
+David Roediger argues that the construction of the white race in the United States was an effort to mentally distance slave owners from slaves.
+The process of officially being defined as white by law often came about in court disputes over pursuit of citizenship, which made the social integration of other racial groups, such as African-Americans, difficult for decades (Jim Crow laws).